advation/votally/README.md

-# votally
+# Votally
-An open polling system.
+An open polling system based on Python Django framework.